-An anonymous donor is recognizing the power of Clemson's faculty - how endowed chairs and professors can shape the lives of Clemson students.
-To reinforce this, this generous donor has established a fundraising challenge, the Power of One.
-By matching dollar-for-dollar up to \$2.5 million, the Power of One challenge will raise a total of \$5 million for two chairs and two professorships within the John E. Walker Department of Economics.
+An anonymous donor is recognizing the power of Clemson's faculty - how one chair or one professor can shape the lives of Clemson students.
+To reinforce this, this generous donor, who has already given approximately \$4 million to Clemson, has established a fundraising challenge, The Power of One.
+By matching dollar-for-dollar up to \$2.5 million, The Power of One challenge will raise a total of \$5 million for one chair and three professorships within the John E. Walker Department of Economics.